Polarize, Catalyze, Stabilize: How a minority of norm internalizers amplify group selection and punishment: Model: Full(er) specification

 where $w$ is the agent's fitness and $\overline{w}$ is the average fitness of the group.

 Each time an agent dies, another agent in the group is chosen to reproduce, where the probability of reproduction is proportional to that agent's fitness.
 Thus, for every death, any given agent with fitness $w$ is selected to reproduce with probability $\dfrac{w}{n\overline{w}}$.
-With probability $(1 - p_{\text{mut}})$, the new agent is a clone of the parent.
-Otherwise, the new agent ``mutates,'' and her strategy is chosen at random: with 50\% probability she will be one of the cooperator types (conscience or unconditional cooperator), and with 50\% probability she will be one of the defector (ev-maximizer or unconditional defector).
+With probability $(1 - p_{\text{mut}})$, the new agent has the same learning style as their parent.
+Otherwise, the new agent's strategy is chosen at uniformly at random among the learning styles in the strategy space.
+When norm internalizers are not present in the strategy space, their probability weight is allocated towards unconditional cooperators.

-As for selection between groups, every round, groups are paired up at random, and with probability $p_{\text{con}}$ they will engage in a conflict.
-If groups $i$ and $j$ fight, the probability that $i$ will win is given by

-where $\overline{w_i}$ is the average fitness of group $i$.
-The victor then replaces the old group with a copy of itself.
-Thus, higher fitness groups have an advantage in group conflict.

-Finally, every round, each individual is paired with another random individual in the simulation, and with probability $p_{\text{mig}}$, they swap places.